Champion trainer Henry Cecil dies at 70

 "Following communication with the British Horseracing Authority, a temporary licence will be allocated to Lady Cecil," it added.

-In his later years, the 10-times champion trainer looked after Frankel, the highest-rated racehorse in the world who was unbeaten in 14 starts before retirement last year with almost three million pounds in earnings from 14 victories.
+In his later years, the 10-times champion trainer looked after Frankel, the highest-rated racehorse in the world who was unbeaten in 14 starts before retirement last year with almost 3 million pounds ($4.66 million)in earnings from 14 victories.

-The colt was named after American trainer Robert 'Bobby' Frankel, who also died of cancer in 2009, and revived Cecil's fortunes after a bleak period following his twin brother's death and a messy divorce.
+The colt was named after American trainer Robert 'Bobby' Frankel, who also died of cancer in 2009.

 Knighted in 2011 for his services to horse racing, Cecil was responsible for 25 British Classic winners and ranks among the greatest trainers of all time.